WIZnet-ioNIC/WIZnet-PICO-SNMP-C/README.md

 ![][link-snmp]

-6. Enter a command at the terminal to control the light on and off.
+6. Enter a command at the terminal to control the User LED on and off.
 If there is an error in sending the command, it is likely that Net-SNMP is not installed or the command is wrong.

 ![][link-snmp_connect]